 But I did have an encouraging thought at the time it was happening, “At least I can recognize this as something good and for my good.
 I can try to get a grip on this pride that is trying to rear its head right now and make me offended and discouraged by being exposed like this.”
 I basically ended up putting off what I’d planned to do today and just got quiet before the Lord to try to let Him work in my soul and to take to heart what had rather surprisingly been shared with me.

 If you are a little uncertain about humility and honestly don’t even know if you like the whole idea, I suggest you make a Bible study on the subject.
-Humility is one of the most essential essences that we need to have if we want to stay alive and grow in the presence of the Lord.
+Humility is one of the most essential essences we need to have if we want to stay alive in the Lord and grow in His presence.
 Jesus said, “Whoever humbles himself as a little child, the same is the greatest in the kingdom of heaven.”
 (Matthew 18:4)